Second Battle of Târgu Frumos: Prelude

-During April 1944 a series of offensives by the Red Army, including in the Iaşi sector, was intended to deceive OKH as to the real time and place of the major offensive planned in Belorussia.
+During April 1944 a series of offensives by the Red Army, including in the Iași sector, was intended to deceive OKH as to the real time and place of the major offensive planned in Belorussia.
 The German-Romanian forces successfully defended against the local limited objective attacks throughout the month of April.
 The attack aiming at Târgu Frumos was the initial attempt by the Red Army to achieve its goal of deceiving the OKH, and testing the Axis defenses in Romania while preventing movement of reserves to the Belorussian sector of the Eastern Front.

 It had been thought that May Day, the traditional workers' day of celebration, would see the opening of a new assault by the Soviet forces.
 But the offensive re-opened on 2 May heralding three shattering and unceasing days and nights of combat.
 Behind a sixty-minute drum fire at dawn, two Soviet armies moved into an attack.